Exchange Search Not Working? Diagnose Search Issues in Server

 Improper Version Upgrades: If a new security patch or feature extension is rolled out from Microsoft and there is a problem in its installment then also the search feature get affected.

 These are some common scenarios that people face with their exchange search engines.
-Solving these issues can be done easily with a manual method to fix the exchange search problems when Exchange search not working.
+Solving these issues can be done easily with a manual method to fix the exchange search problems when the Exchange search not working.

-Method to Diagnose Exchange Search Issues
+Prerequisites to Diagnose Exchange Search Issues Provide Recipient Permissions

 Note: Before performing this task to troubleshoot the Exchange 2010 search index issue make sure you provide the following permissions to recipients.